codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 </style>
 ```

 By enabling translucent system bars as shown above, your layout will fill the area behind the system bars, so you must also enable `android:fitsSystemWindow` for the portions of your layout that should not be covered by the system bars.
+An additional workaround for API 19 which adds padding to avoid the status bar clipping views [can be found here](http://blog.raffaeu.com/archive/2015/04/11/android-and-the-transparent-status-bar.aspx).

 ### Creating Parallax Animations